coderabbitai/coderabbit-docs/docs/integrations/self-hosted-github.md

 4. Pull the CodeRabbit Docker image.
 The CodeRabbit Docker image is not available for public use.
 Please contact us at [contact@coderabbit.ai](mailto:contact@coderabbit.ai) for access.

+    ```bash
+    cat coderabbit.json | docker login -u _json_key --password-stdin https://gcr.io
+    docker pull gcr.io/coderabbitprod/coderabbit-agent:latest
+    ```

+    > Note: The `coderabbit.json` file is a service account key file that will be shared with you.

 5. Host the image on a server, serverless function, or a container environment and expose the port `8080`.

-6. Install the GitHub App on your GitHub organization or user account and point the Webhook URL to the hosted CodeRabbit instance, for example, `127.0.0.1:8080/github_webhooks`.
+6. Install the GitHub App on your GitHub organization or user account and point the Webhook URL to the hosted CodeRabbit instance, for example, `http://127.0.0.1:8080/github_webhooks`.
 GitHub will send events to the CodeRabbit instance.